 A GCOC meeting was held on September 17, 2014, and the committee voted to add Prevention and Education as an additional program area.
-The Grants and Planning Branch is in the process of revising the strategic plan to include this program area.
+On June 2, 2015, the GCOC members voted to keep the program and priority areas the same for the upcoming Application for Grant.
+The Grants and Planning Branch is in the process of finalizing the strategic plan to include this program area.
 During this GCOC meeting, the members also voted to keep the following priority areas: